Dodgy

 What does this rating mean?

-The Larder in Norfolk has a food hygiene rating of 5 out of 5 (very good).
+The Larder in Norfolk has a food hygiene rating of 4 out of 5 (good).
 On the Food Standards Agency scale, 5 is the best and 0 is the worst.
-Yes β 5 is the top food hygiene rating.
-It means hygiene standards were very good at the last inspection.
+A 4 out of 5 is good.
+Hygiene standards were found to be good at the last inspection, just short of the top mark.

 Where is it?